Free Money for College – Grants and Scholarships

 By Joe Messinger, CFP®

-In general terms, the money to pay for college is coming from a few different buckets–from the government, from the college, from private entities, from loans, and of course from your pocket.
+In general terms, the money to pay for college comes from a few different buckets–from the government, the college, private entities, loans, and, of course, from your pocket.
 Loans, work-study, and a family’s savings are not “free,” so let’s dig into free!

 So where can you find “free money”?